 Product reviews in store just got instantly available

 In 2017, Bazaarvoice research revealed that online product reviews can boost in-store sales by up to 75%.
-At our third demo station, we’ll show how, by using augmented reality, you can easily implement a way for retail consumers to explore product information quickly.
+At our third demo station, we showed how, by using augmented reality, you can easily implement a way for retail consumers to explore product information quickly.
 They can browse through visual information of multiple products in a matter of seconds using their own phones.

 Click & Collect just got lightning fast

-At the fourth demonstration station, our team will explain how smartphones can completely replace costly dedicated scanning hardware and empower back-of-house employees to reshape the way they carry out tasks like Click & Collect.
+At the fourth demonstration station, our team explained how smartphones can empower back-of-house employees to reshape the way they carry out tasks like Click & Collect.

-We’ll show how a store associate can quickly scan a barcode, presented by a customer, for order pickup and then easily find the right order by pointing their smartphone at a rack of products to locate the matching order immediately.
-We’ll also demonstrate how we are taking the heat out of inventory tasks by scanning multiple items simultaneously by using smartphones and Scandit’s MatrixScan technology.
+We showed how a store associate can quickly scan a barcode, presented by a customer, for order pickup and then easily find the right order by pointing their smartphone at a rack of products to locate the matching order immediately.
+We also demonstrated how we are taking the heat out of inventory tasks by scanning multiple items simultaneously by using smartphones and Scandit’s MatrixScan technology.